jenniferoum/gtsam/gtsam/navigation/InvariantEKF.md

 To introduce the Invariant Kalman Filter to GTSAM, we have created three classes of Extended Kalman Filters in ```navigation```.
 GTSAM has defined many classes of Lie Groups that may be used with these filters.

 - **[ManifoldEKF](https://github.com/borglab/gtsam/blob/develop/gtsam/navigation/ManifoldEKF.h)**: Implements an EKF for states that operate on a differentiable manifold.
-- **[LieGroupEKF](https://github.com/borglab/gtsam/blob/develop/gtsam/navigation/LieGroupEKF.h)**: Implements an EKF for states that operate on a Lie group with state dependent dynamics.
+- **[LieGroupEKF](https://github.com/borglab/gtsam/blob/develop/gtsam/navigation/LieGroupEKF.h)**: Inherits from ```ManifoldEKF`` and implements an EKF for states that operate on a Lie group with state dependent dynamics.
-- **[InvariantEKF](https://github.com/borglab/gtsam/blob/develop/gtsam/navigation/InvariantEKF.h)**: Implements an EKF for states that operate on a Lie group with group composition (state independent) dynamics.
+- **[InvariantEKF](https://github.com/borglab/gtsam/blob/develop/gtsam/navigation/InvariantEKF.h)**: Inherits from ```LieGroupEKF``` and implements EKF for states that operate on a Lie group with group composition (state independent) dynamics.

-Below, we introduce the math behind these filters, and provide some examples of their usage.
+Below, the mathematics behind these filters are introduced, and examples of their usage are provided.
 ## Extended Kalman Filters
 Extended Kalman Filters operate with a state  $x \in \mathbb{R}^n$ in a vector space with a covariance defined in the same vector space.
 The state transition model and observation model are given by